stacks-network/docs/src/pages/references/stacks-node-configuration.md

 #### amount

-The balance of micro-STX given to the address.
+The balance of micro-STX given to the address at the start of the node.

 Example: